 - Federal and state governments must provide financial support to enable local communities to implement a comprehensive culturally and linguistically appropriate school-based mental health program that supports and fosters the health and development of students.

-- Federal and state governments should encourage local communities to focus on schools as the hub for delivery of mental and other health and social services.
+- Federal and state governments should encourage local communities to focus on schools as the hub for delivery of mental health, wellness, and social services.

 - The federal government should give states and local communities the ability to combine federal and state funding from separate agencies to address mental health and school safety issues at the local level.